 The Bushtown Heritage Forest Project sets out to recreate the mighty Tōtara forest that once adorned the Waimate District landscape.
 Individuals, families, interest groups or companies now have the opportunity to participate in this project by planting their own commemorative Tōtara tree on designated areas within the Bushtown Heritage Park.

 PLANT YOUR OWN TŌTARA TREE

-Check out a fly over of Steam Up Day 2021!
+Check out a fly over of past Steam Up Day events!